 On November 2nd of 1915, New York State male voters defeated a referendum that would have amended the U.S. Constitution to give all women of the state the right to vote.
 New York was among four eastern states where the issue came to a vote, including New Jersey, Pennsylvania and Massachusetts, all of which were unsuccessful.
 Public support had been favorable in New York specifically, where the Suffrage movement was 100,000 members strong.
 Polls had predicted the likeliness of a win, and while it did not occur that year, a successful follow-up campaign in 1917 made New York the first eastern state to adopt suffrage.

-Mounting: The textile was mounted and framed within our own conservation department, which is led by masters degree trained staff.
-We take great care in the mounting and presentation of flags and have preserved thousands of examples; more than anyone worldwide.
+Mounting: The textile was mounted and framed within our own conservation department, which is led by expert staff.
+We take great care in the mounting and presentation of flags and have preserved thousands of examples.

-The background is 100% hemp fabric or a hemp and cotton blend.
-The mount was then placed in a modern frame with a finish that is very dark brown, nearly black, with red with a red undertone and highlights, to which a ripple profile molding, black with gold highlights, was added as a cap.
-The glazing is U.V. protective acrylic.
+The background is 100% cotton twill, black in color, which has been washed and treated to reduce and set the dye.
+The mount was then placed in a modern frame with a finish that is very dark brown, nearly black, with red highlights and undertones, to which a black-painted and hand-gilded Italian molding was added as a cap.
+The glazing is U.V. protective plexiglass.
 Feel free to contact us for more details.